 Meetings of Council

-Council meetings are held twice a month at 7:00 p.m. in council chambers located at the municipal office in Glencoe (153 McKellar Street, Glencoe).
+Council meetings are held twice a month at 7:00 p.m. in Council Chambers located at the municipal office in Glencoe (153 McKellar Street, Glencoe).
+The meetings are also streamed live on YOUTUBE.
 Please check the municipal calendar for verifications of meetings and times.
 All meetings of council and committees of council are open to the public (with minor exceptions).
 Council agendas are set in advance and may be reviewed at the Southwest Middlesex office or on our meeting agenda page.

-Please note that if you are submitting correspondence to council or committees your name may be included on the agenda and published on the municipal website.
+Please note that if you are submitting correspondence to council or committees, it is public information, your name may be included on the agenda and published on the municipal website.
 Your name and address may be included in meeting agenda/minutes if necessary to identify the issue to be considered by council.

 To speak at a meeting of council or committee deputation requests must be made to the Clerk at least a week prior to the meeting.
 Please complete the Application to Speak at a Meeting of Council form which must be returned to the Clerk no later than 1 pm a week prior to the subject meeting.
 The Clerk will review requests and pass any matters that staff are readily able to respond to staff for their response.
 The Clerk also reserves the right to designate the request to the appropriate meeting upon review of the completed form.